daboigbae/react-native-template/README.md

 ##### iOS
 Take the following steps to run the application locally for iOS
 1. run `yarn install`
-2. navigate to the iOS folder using a terminal `cd ios`
+2. navigate to the iOS folder using a terminal `cd ios && pod install`
-3. run `pod install`
+3. run `yarn ios` at root
-4. run `yarn start` within the directory in a terminal
-5. open the `temp.xworspace` using xcode
-6. run the project using xcode once everything loads

 ##### Android
 Take the following steps to run the application locally for iOS